Symptoms, Treatment, and Explanation of Roseola

-Your one-year-old has had a high fever for the past three days, and naturally you are worried.
+You’re worried because your one-year-old has had a high fever for the past three days.
 This morning the fever seems to have subsided, but your child has suddenly broken out with a red rash all over the body.
 What could this be?
 Is it serious?
 Should you rush to the doctor?
-Here is the Dr. Sears guide to this very common childhood illness.
+Here is the Dr. Sears guide to this very common childhood illness, Roseola.

-It is a usually harmless illness caused by a virus.
-It occurs almost only in children age 3 months to 3 years, most often between 9-12 months.
-It is probably the most common cause of fever in this age group.
+This illness, caused by a virus, is usually harmless.
+Roseola occurs almost only in children age 3 months to 3 years, most often between 9-12 months.
+And is probably the most common cause of fever in this age group.

 Dr. Sears Clue: Roseola is about the only virus in which the rash appears after the fever breaks.

 Sometimes this virus will cause 3 to 7 days of high fever, with no other symptoms and no rash.
 Some children will have swelling of the glands in the front and back of the neck, runny nose, cough, ear pain, vomiting or diarrhea with this illness.
 Children can have one or all of these symptoms.

 Dr. Sears Clue: The characteristic of Roseola is that infants don’t seem very sick and act almost well when the high fever comes down.